lhapaipai/mini-file-manager/README.md

 Mini File Manager is designed with Vue (unless you modify the sources, the dependencies are integrated into the module) and you have to configure a Symfony backend to manage your files.

-i18n integration, available in English and French.
+i18n integration, available in English and French or provide your own Translation file.
 PRs are welcome.

 <p align="center">
   <img width="100" src="https://raw.githubusercontent.com/lhapaipai/mini-file-manager/main/docs/symfony.svg" alt="Symfony logo">